DGAP-CMS: SAP SE: Release of a capital market information

 SAP SE: Release of a capital market information

-The total number of shares bought back and the weighted average price of the shares and the aggregated volume are as follows:
+The total number of shares bought back daily and the daily weighted average prices of the shares and the aggregated volume are as follows:

 The total volume of shares which have been bought back so far within the framework of the current share buy-back programme until and including February 4, 2022 amounts to 504,546 shares.